JoGorska/hotel-booking/README.md

 The code has been put through validation Pep8online.
 I have checked the errors displayed initialy.
 The error reports can be found here: [first report](assets/images/pep8-errors.png), [second report](assets/images/pep8-final.png).
 Final version of the report can be found below:

+Line 326, 589.
+753, 754 - if statement is very long in those lines and had to be split into two lines.
+Pip8 returns it as an errror, alternative would be to have whole if statement in one line - than pip8 would return error - line too long.

 ![third and final reprot from pep8](assets/images/pep8-third.png)

-- line 304, 553, 717 - if statement is very long in those lines and had to be split into two lines.
-Pip8 returns it as an errror, alternative would be to have whole if statement in one line - than pip8 would return error - line too long.

 2. Different operating system